 It is highly unlikely that your nose will look any different after your surgery.

-Our teams at our Del Rey MD locations in Marina del Rey, Long Beach, Lancaster, and Bakersfield, have a vast amount of experience, so patients get through any procedure with the least amount of pain and the quickest recovery time.
+Our teams at our Del Rey MD locations in Marina Del Rey, Long Beach, Bakersfield, Los Angeles, and surrounding Southern California, have a vast amount of experience, so patients get through any procedure with the least amount of pain and the quickest recovery time.

 Any mild to moderate temporary discomfort may feel similar to a sinus infection, with mild pain distribution across the cheeks, upper teeth, around the eyes, or in the forehead.
 When patients experience discomfort, one of our experts prescribes medication to ease your symptoms.
 The course usually lasts for a few days.